Charlie's Sneaker FAQ and Glossary - B

 acquires a company and makes them too Nike-like.
 For example, when Nike

-bought what is now Nike Bauer Hockey and brought out a line of
+bought what was Nike Bauer Hockey and brought out a line of

 SWOOSH-equipped hockey skates.
 On the other